-- have a known or suspected allergy to cow's milk or its components or other dairy products. - have an infection (such as herpes simplex, chicken pox, tuberculosis, threadworm); If you or your child is exposed to measles or chickenpox during treatment with MEDROL, contact your healthcare professional immediately.
-Serious or fatal side effects can occur if you or your child have not already had these infections.
+- have a known or suspected allergy to cow's milk or its components or other dairy products; - have an infection (such as herpes simplex, chicken pox, tuberculosis, threadworm); - have recently had or are about to have any vaccine; - have recently had heart problems such as a heart attack, heart failure or heart disease; - have bleeding or blood clotting problems; - have brittle bone disease (osteoporosis);

-- have recently had or are about to have any vaccine - have recently had heart problems such as a heart attack (myocardial infarction), heart failure or heart disease - have bleeding or blood clotting problems (thromboembolic disorders) - have brittle bone (osteoporosis); - have high blood pressure - have water retention (oedema); - have kidney disease; - have diabetes or high blood sugar; - have seizures (fits) or other nervous system problems; - have thyroid problems; - have muscle pain or weakness (such as myasthenia gravis); - have skin cancer (Kaposi's sarcoma), or a tumor of the adrenal glands (pheochromocytoma); - have certain eye disease such as glaucoma, cataracts; herpes infection or any problems with the retina; - have liver disease such as cirrhosis; - have certain mental or mood conditions (such as depression) - have stomach or gut problems (such as ulcers or ulcerative colitis); - have low potassium or calcium; - have weak immune response; Tell your healthcare professional if you suspect an infection has occurred, as corticosteroids can make infections more likely and may mask their signs. - have Cushing's disease (a condition caused by having an excess of cortisol hormone); - have had any prior use of MEDROL; - have a condition known as systemic sclerosis.
-This is a condition in which your body makes too much of a protein called collagen.
+- have high blood pressure; - have water retention (edema); - have kidney disease; - have diabetes or high blood sugar; - have seizures or other nervous system problems; - have thyroid problems; - have muscle pain or weakness (such as myasthenia gravis); - have a tumour of the adrenal glands (pheochromocytoma); - have certain eye disease such as glaucoma, cataracts, herpes infection or any problems with the retina; - have liver disease such as cirrhosis; - have certain mental or mood conditions (such as depression); - have stomach or gut problems (such as ulcers or ulcerative colitis); - have low blood potassium or calcium; - have weak immune response.
+Tell your healthcare professional if you suspect an infection has occurred, as corticosteroids (such as MEDROL) can make infections more likely and may mask their signs; - have Cushing's disease (caused by an excess of cortisol hormone); - have had any prior use of MEDROL; - have a condition known as systemic sclerosis, in which your body makes too much of a protein called collagen.